 All guarantees of SmartCoins are subject to the caveat that a SmartCoin can never be worth more than the collateral backing the least-collateralized short position.
 In normal market conditions, the value of the collateral is always more than sufficient, but, from time to time, markets can rapidly revalue the collateral.
-If this revaluation happens faster than the short positions can be forced to cover, then all SmartCoins are liquidated at the exchange rate of the least collateralized short position.
+If this revaluation happens faster than the short positions can be forced to cover, the result is liquidation of all SmartCoins at the exchange rate of the least collateralized short position.
 This is similar to an insolvent bank converting its deposits to equity.

 BitShares offers entrepreneurs an opportunity to create their own SmartCoins with custom parameters and price feeds.

 User-issued SmartCoin managers can experiment with different parameters such as collateral requirements, price feeds, force settlement delays and forced settlement fees.
-They also earn the trading fees from transactions the issued asset is involved in, and therefore have a financial incentive to market and promote it on the network.
+They also earn the trading fees from transactions involving the issued asset and therefore, have a financial incentive to market and promote it on the network.
 The entrepreneur who can discover and market the best set of parameters can earn a significant profit.
-The set of parameters that can be tweaked by entrepreneurs is broad enough that SmartCoins can be used to implement a fully functional prediction market with a guaranteed global settlement at a fair price, and no forced settlement before the resolution date.
+The set of parameters which entrepreneurs can tweak is broad enough that SmartCoins can implement a fully functional prediction market with a guaranteed global settlement at a fair price, and no forced settlement before the resolution date.